MicrosoftDocs/connected-spaces/articles/mobile-app-pair-gateway.md

 ## Get more information about a gateway created in the mobile app

-To get more information about a gateway, including network properties, firmware, and the device model:
+To get more information about a gateway:

 1. On the **Gateways** page, tap the **Actions** button, and then tap **Info** at the bottom of the screen.